Kristopher38/OC-Von-Neumann-probe/README.md

   - [ ] Estimating how much time will it take for the crops to grow
   - [ ] Checking when the it's near the estimated time, the robot is near and on the surface
 - [ ] Communication between the robot and computer at the home base
-  - [ ] Describe a protocol for efficient (energy-wise) communication between the devices
+  - [ ] Come up with a protocol for efficient (energy-wise) communication between the devices
-  - [ ] Implement the protocol using functions only available on the EEPROM to make sharing code between the devices easier
   - [ ] Write software for the computer which would receive signals from the robot to install new robot's software on the hard drive and start the assembler

 ## Technical details about random aspects